 Who are the biggest backers of the unicorn herd?

 The composition of the unicorn list can change quickly when the stock market heats up, opening up prime opportunities for early investors to take profits.
-This has been the underlying trend for much of the Chinese tech sector in the last two years, bringing harvest time for pre-IPO investors.
+That has been the underlying trend for much of the Chinese tech sector in the last two years, bringing harvest time for pre-IPO investors.
+But a change of mood from Chinese regulators in the summer of 2021 has created new uncertainty for the unicorns and their shareholders after Didi – the ride-hailing giant – was punished by cyberspace bosses for its supposedly lax data security.
+Restrictions on downloads of the Didi app to new customers, as well as warnings about closer scrutiny of its data management protocols, saw Didi’s shares tumble in New York only a few days after their debut on the bourse.

-Another report by 36Kr, a Chinese news portal, applauds Hillhouse Capital and Sequoia China as the two most prolific investment groups in terms of IPO exits in 2020, seeing 27 and 25 of their portfolio firms go public respectively.
+The question is whether Didi’s experience could be repeated, leaving other unicorns more exposed to a newly harsh regulatory environment.
+That would then impact on companies like Hillhouse Capital and Sequoia China, two of the most prolific investment groups in terms of IPO exits in 2020, when 27 and 25 of their portfolio firms went public respectively.

-Among the top 50 unicorns on our list, 16 are portfolio firms of Sequoia China.
-Hillhouse (an early investor in Tencent back in the early 2000s) accounted for four.
+Of the top 50 unicorns on our list, a large proportion are portfolio firms of Sequoia China.
+Hillhouse (an early investor in Tencent back in the early 2000s) accounted for a smaller group.
 But neither firm classes as the biggest players in their own game if tech giants Alibaba and Tencent are counted as private equity firms in their own right.
-Tencent has invested a sizable stake in at least 16 of the top 50 Chinese unicorns, while at least 10 others are affiliates or portfolio firms of Alibaba.
+Tencent had a sizeable stake in at least 16 of the top 50 Chinese unicorns earlier this year, while 10 others were affiliates or portfolio firms of Alibaba.

 That’s why analysts in China have long described Alibaba and Tencent as the country’s two biggest players in venture capital and private equity (remember the latter’s 5% stake in Tesla?).

-With the ‘Big Four’ of Tencent, Alibaba, Hillhouse and Sequoia China not always content to be passive investors, the quartet enjoys an outsized influence in shaping the competitive landscape of China’s tech future.
+With the ‘Big Four’ of Tencent, Alibaba, Hillhouse and Sequoia China not always content to be passive investors, the quartet enjoys an outsized influence in shaping China’s tech future.

 © ChinTell Ltd. All rights reserved.